-During the five months from July 1, 2011 to November 30, 2011, the Group has repaid a total of RMB268 million of its existing indebtedness and has incurred a total of RMB1,407 million of additional indebtedness, comprising the drawdown of RMB907 million of loans from facilities available as of June 30, 2011 and a total of RMB500 million under four new onshore loans to Shui On Development's subsidiaries (out of a total of RMB4,230 million granted under these new facilities offset by repayment of RMB10 million during the period).
+During the six months ended June 30, 2012, the Group repaid a total of RMB5,363 million of its existing indebtedness and incurred a total of RMB9,234 million of additional indebtedness, comprising the drawdown of RMB812 million of loans from facilities available as of December 31, 2011; a total of RMB4,206 million under five new onshore loans and five offshore loans to Shui On Development or Shui On Development's subsidiaries (out of a total of RMB4,236 million granted under these new facilities offset by repayment of RMB30 million during the period) and two senior notes of RMB4,216 million.

 On September 9, 2011, the Group entered into an agreement with its controlling shareholders to acquire an 80% equity interest in Shui On Plaza, a 24% equity interest in Xintiandi Plaza Business and a 66.7% equity interest in Langham Xintiandi Hotel, all situated in Shanghai.
-Pursuant to the agreement, the Group will pay initial consideration of HK\$2,086 million, subject to adjustment following completion of the transaction.
-Consideration will be settled by way of shares issued by Shui On Land to the sellers.
-The transactions were approved by Shui On Land's independent shareholders on October 31, 2011 and are expected to be completed in the first quarter of 2012 when all closing conditions are satisfied.
-Following completion of the acquisitions, the shareholdings of the controlling shareholders in the Group in aggregate are expected to increase from 50.91% to 56.08%.
-For further details, please refer to the circular issued by the Group on October 6, 2011, which was published and is available on the website of Hong Kong Stock Exchange.
+The consideration of HK\$2,131 million, was settled by way of shares issued by Shui On Land to the sellers, and the transactions were completed on March 16, 2012.
+Following completion of the acquisitions, the shareholdings of the controlling shareholders in the Group in aggregate increased to 56.18% which has since increased to 56.67% as a result of the issuance of scrip shares in lieu of the 2011 final dividend on July 18, 2012.
+For further details, please refer to the circular issued by the Group on October 6, 2011, which was published and is available on the website of the Hong Kong Stock Exchange.